 The plan of the Williston unit provides for a series of motor-driven, centrifugal pumps on a barge in the Missouri River; a settling basin receiving the water from the barge, and a main canal of 100 second-feet capacity extending along Little Muddy Creek to the power plant, where two sets of steam-driven turbines operate centrifugal pumps to lift water 51 feet into E canal.
 From the main canal, about midway between the river and the power plant, electrically driven pumps raise 35 second-feet 28 feet into B canal, and from this canal 20 second-feet are raised an additional 28 feet into C canal.
 The main power station is located close to a 9 foot vein of lignite coal from which fuel is obtained.

 In short, this was the power and pumping station that took water from Little Muddy Creek and directed it to neighboring crops.
 It was powered by coal which was mined in a nearby vein.
 Unfortunately it lasted only about 20 years before it was gutted by fire in 1929 (see comment from David D. below) and has been abandoned since then.

 Angela Laws sent us her photos of this place.
 It is located outside of Williston, east of Little Muddy Creek, about a third of a mile west of the intersection of County Road 9 and 53rd Lane Northwest.

 From the appearance of this place, it’s obvious that young people have been coming here for decades.
 It is just outside the fence of a neighboring farm, which Angel tells us was vacant and for sale at the time of her visit.
 It goes without saying that anyone with plans to visit should be careful and try to get permission from the property owner, whomever that might be.

-If you enjoy Ghosts of North Dakota, please help offset our substantial hosting and bandwidth costs with an order from our store.
+If you enjoy Ghosts of North Dakota, please help offset our substantial hosting and bandwidth costs with a book order.
 Your support is always appreciated!

 See more of the Little Muddy Creek Powerhouse: